 10. Build excitement and reward progress.

-With First in Math, students earn points and receive certificates, stickers, badges, and trophies as they progress.
-Weekly announcements and assemblies celebrate the top players and teams.
-“Seeing their name up next to the word genius … having that recognition and moment is powerful,” says Bax.
+Consider having students earn points and receive certificates, stickers, badges, or trophies as they progress.
+Weekly announcements and assemblies that celebrate the top players and teams can be really inspiring for students.
+“Having that recognition and moment is powerful,” says Bax.
 “Through repeated practice, they get better, and they are motivated.”
-The school has experienced one of the largest gains in standardized testing scores in the district since it began using the program four years ago, according to Bax.

 11. Encourage teacher teamwork and reflection.